The Heroku CLI

 Install the Heroku CLI

 The Heroku CLI requires Git, the popular version control system.
-If you don’t have Git installed, complete the following:
+If you don’t have Git installed, complete:

 Install with an Installer

 Snap installs are no longer supported.
-Please use another install method below.
+Use one of these install methods.

 Standalone Installation with a Tarball